-- 5. Make sure your child wears practical clothes to school. - 6.
-Make sure they get adequate sleep, as school is a tiring experience at first. - 7.
-Talk and listen to your child.
-Don't encourage 'baby talk'.
-Just help by example. - 8.
-Read stories and talk about the stories with your child. - 9.
-Show your child that you enjoy reading. - 10.
-Take your child to join the library. - 11.
-Give them as many experiences as possible, and talk about them. - 12.
-Develop their ability to follow simple spoken directions and to listen carefully. - 13.
-Don't be anxious to teach your child to read they will read when ready. - 14.
-Get to know your school and teachers so that we can all work together to make your child's school experience a happy and enriched one.
+- 1. Build up school as a happy experience. - 2.
+Teach your child basic self-help skills doing up fasteners, zips, dressing and undressing, caring for their own things, using the toilet correctly. - 3.
+Have several 'school lunches' with your child at home.
+Children need practice in handling a lunch box and a drink bottle. - 4.
+Teach them to recognise their name. - 5.
+Label everything that is removable. - 6.
+Make sure your child gets adequate sleep, as school is a tiring experience at first. - 7.
+Talk and listen to your child. - 8.
+Read stories and talk about the stories with your child.
+Show your child that you enjoy reading.
+Take them to join the library. - 9.
+Give them as many experiences as possible, and talk about them. - 10.
+Acquaint them with the road safety procedure, including the correct use of school crossings.
+Warn them not to accept rides from strangers and to go home immediately when school is dismissed. - 11.
+Develop their ability to follow simple spoken directions and to listen carefully. - Please DO NOT allow your child to bring articles to school which could cause harm to others, eg: toy guns, arrows, pointed sticks, or knives.
+We advise against umbrellas, as incorrectly handled they can be dangerous. - 13.
+Get to know your school and teachers so that we can all work together.